Glaeos/DemonADay/README.md

 # DemonADay
- Discord bot repo for the Demon A Day challenge.
+ Discord bot repo for the Demon A Day challenge, using both discord4j and futur4j.